AtanasovAtanas/interactive-content/EN/02-Stack-and-Queues-Exercise/07-Problem.md

 - The output should be the nth Fibonacci number counting from 0

+## Hint

+For the nth Fibonacci number, we calculate the N-1st and the N-2nd number, but for the calculation of N-1st number we calculate the N-1-1st(N-2nd) and the N-1-2nd number, so we have a lot of repeated calculations.

+If you want to figure out how to skip those unnecessary calculations, you can search for a technique called [memoization](https://en.wikipedia.org/wiki/Memoization).

 ## Examples
 | **Input** | **Output** |
 | --- | --- |